CDC states that underlying conditions increase risk of severe COVID-19 illness

 Malnutrition or starvation is linked to weakened immune response, and this increases the risk of being infected and developing COVID-19 symptoms in kids, adults and elders alike.
 A study suggests that there is no one miracle food that can either cure or prevent infection.
 Do not fall for such claims, and instead focus on eating healthier.
 Here’s how you can do just that.

 The benefits of yoga extend beyond the physical.
 It affects other aspects of everyday living such as healthy eating as it trains you to be more mindful.
 This is important in the midst of a pandemic as it can be easy to slip into habits of overeating or indulging in junk food due to restrictions.
 Additionally, yoga is primarily a form of exercise and enhances fitness.
 It increases muscle strength and cardio-respiratory fitness, both of which are required to stay healthy.

 Only certain events constitute a COVID-19 emergency.
 If you or a loved one, experiences the following symptoms, it is an emergency.

 Only when these symptoms are present, should you start the emergency protocol.
 This mean that you:

 Suffering from COVID-19 while having existing health conditions requires utmost care.
-To ensure you get this, and on time, arm yourself with the Bajaj Finserv Health App.
-This tool gives you quick access to healthcare resources and can help you access telemedicine services easily.
+To ensure you get this, and on time, arm yourself with Bajaj Finserv Health.
+Get quick access to healthcare resources and can help you access telemedicine services easily.
 You can find doctors online, book appointments and consult them virtually, over video.
 The app also has a health library that you can access to learn about the best ways to handle COVID-19 symptoms at home and when dealing with an emergency.
-Download the app for free on Google Play or the Apple App Store today.